Industry information at your fingertips

 When Katie (Katie Featherston) tells boyfriend Micah (Micah Sloat) about the paranormal activity that has followed her from childhood, he gets a camera and decides to film their daily activities to see whether he can capture any of it.

 Paranormal Activity is based on a story outline by Israeli-born film-maker Oren Peli, who also directed the movie.
 The dialogue was retroscripted (improvised by the actors) in order to give it a documentary effect.
 Two prequels, Paranormal Activity 2 and Paranormal Activity 3 were released in 2010 and 2011 respectively.
-A sequel to Paranormal Activity, Paranormal Activity 4 was released in October 2012, and Paranormal Activity: The Ghost Dimension is scheduled for release in 2015.
+Two sequels have been released: Paranormal Activity 4 (2012) and Paranormal Activity: The Ghost Dimension (2015).

 No. This is shot in a faux documentary style (mockumentary) that was been made popular by such films as The Blair Witch Project (1999) and Cannibal Holocaust (1980).